-7.8 UNEMPLOYMENT
+7.8 Unemployment

 You might have seen people looking for jobs in newspapers.
 Some look for a job through friends and relatives.
 In many cities, you might find people standing in some select areas looking for people to employ them for that day's work.
-Some go to factories and offices and give their bio-data ask for a job but stay home when there is no work.
+Some go to factories and offices and give their bio-data and ask whether there is any vacancy in their factory or office.
+Many in the rural areas do not go out and ask for a job but stay home when there is no work.
 Some go to employment exchanges and register themselves for vacancies notified through employment exchanges.
 NSSO defines unemployment as a situation in which all those who, owing to lack of work, are not working but either seek work through employment exchanges, intermediaries, friends or relatives or by making applications to prospective employers or express their willingness or availability for work under the prevailing condition of work and remunerations.
 There are a variety of ways by which an unemployed person is identified.
 Economists define unemployed person as one who is not able to get employment of even one hour in half a day.